-Use zonal shift and zonal autoshift to recover applications in Amazon Route 53 Application Recovery Controller - Amazon Route 53 Application Recovery Controller
+Use zonal shift and zonal autoshift to recover applications in ARC - Amazon Application Recovery Controller (ARC)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Use zonal shift and zonal autoshift to recover applications in Amazon Route 53 Application Recovery Controller
+Use zonal shift and zonal autoshift to recover applications in ARC

-This section explains how to use capabilities in Amazon Route 53 Application Recovery Controller to reliably recover your Amazon application from an issue in an Availability Zone (AZ).
-These capabilities, zonal shift and zonal autoshift, temporarily move traffic away from an AZ for an Elastic Load Balancing resource, to reduce time to recovery for your applications.
+This section explains how to use capabilities in Amazon Application Recovery Controller (ARC) to reliably recover your Amazon resource from an issue in an impaired Availability Zone (AZ).
+Zonal shift and zonal autoshift temporarily shift the traffic for a supported resource away from an impaired AZ, which reduces time to recovery for your applications.

 The primary difference between zonal shift and zonal autoshift is that one is a manual traffic shift that you control, and the other shifts traffic away from an impairment automatically on your behalf.

-• With zonal shift, you manually move traffic for a managed Elastic Load Balancing resource in an Amazon Web Services Region away from an Availability Zone.
+• With zonal shift, you manually shift traffic for a supported resource in an Amazon Web Services Region away from an Availability Zone.

-• With zonal autoshift, Elastic Load Balancing traffic is automatically shifted away from an impaired AZ to healthy AZs in a Region during events, on your behalf.
+• With zonal autoshift, the traffic for a supported resource is automatically shifted away from an impaired AZ and rerouted to healthy AZs in the same Amazon Region.

 The following topics describe the zonal shift and zonal autoshift capabilities, and how to use them.